bradford-hamilton/Ruby-On-Quails/guides/source/plugins.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-The Basics of Creating Rails Plugins
+The Basics of Creating Quails Plugins
 ====================================

-A Rails plugin is either an extension or a modification of the core framework.
+A Quails plugin is either an extension or a modification of the core framework.
 Plugins provide:

 * A way for developers to share bleeding-edge ideas without hurting the stable code base.
 * A segmented architecture so that units of code can be fixed or updated on their own release schedule.